highfidelity/hifi-docs-grav-content/07.contribute/03.write-for-us/docs.md

 ## Edit an Existing File
 >>>>> The API documentation is generated using automated processes.
 At this time, these pages cannot be edited.

-1. Go to the page you'd like to edit.
+1. Go to our [GitHub repository](https://github.com/highfidelity/hifi-docs-grav-content) and locate the markdown file you want to edit.
-2. At the top of the page, click "Edit this page" next to the page's breadcrumbs.
-3. You'll be directed to our GitHub repository where you can edit the markdown file.
 For more information about editing files in Markdown, see our [Markdown Guide](#markdown-guide).
-4. You'll need a GitHub account to make edits.
+2. You'll need a GitHub account to make edits.
 Once you're done making changes, create a pull request (PR) with your changes.
-5. We will review your changes and approve them, or send them back for changes.
+3. We will review your changes and approve them, or send them back for changes.

 ## Create a New Page